kracr/owl2bench/README.md

 Project repository consists of:

-Four different TBox for all the OWL 2 Profiles: UNIV-BENCH-OWL2EL.owl, UNIV-BENCH-OWL2QL.owl, UNIV-BENCH-OWL2RL.owl, UNIV-BENCH-OWL2DL.owl, all the java files for generating ABox for the selected profile (Generator.java is the main class), one excel file (RandomNames.xlsx for real like names of universities and person), 2 empty sample output files, and an executable jar file.
+Four different TBox for all the OWL 2 Profiles: UNIV-BENCH-OWL2EL.owl, UNIV-BENCH-OWL2QL.owl, UNIV-BENCH-OWL2RL.owl, UNIV-BENCH-OWL2DL.owl, all the java files for generating ABox for the selected profile (Generator.java is the main class), one excel file (RandomNames.xlsx for real like names of universities and person), 2 empty sample output files (OWL2EL-1-output.owl, OWL2EL-5-output.owl), maven pom.xml, and an executable jar file (OWL2Bench.jar).

 # TBox Details